Ishant2104/SQL-Project-IMBD-Movie-Ratings/README.md

 * Top actresses in Hindi - Taapsee Pannu, Kriti Sanon, and Shraddha Kapoor
 * Production Company - Star Cinema and Twentieth Century Fox led among multilingual, highrated films

+### Recommendations:
+* Producing a multilingual, high-quality film that blends action/drama can attract both domestic and international audiences.
+* Collaborate with established directors and actors with a strong past performance in globally released movies.
+* Plan the movie release between October and December 2022 to maximize global attention.

 ---